Standard Electrocardiography

 2) Serum potassium levels of 5.5 to 7.5 mmol/L cause widening of QRS complexes, flat P waves, and prolonged PR intervals.

-3) Serum potassium levels >7.5 mmol/L cause asynchronous depolarization and repolarization of the ventricles leading to asystole or ventricular fibrillation.
+3) Serum potassium levels >7.5 mmol/L cause asynchronous depolarization and repolarization of the ventricles, leading to asystole or ventricular fibrillation.

 2. Hypokalemia:

 3. Hypercalcemia causes shortening of QT intervals (due to shortening or disappearance of ST segments).
-Short QT intervals coexisting with tall and wide U waves suggest electrolyte abnormalities seen in patients with multiple myeloma (hypercalcemia and hypokalemia).
+Short QT intervals coexisting with tall wide U waves suggest electrolyte abnormalities seen in patients with multiple myeloma (hypercalcemia and hypokalemia).

 Effects of Autonomic Nervous System Tone